 Differences between radio and podcasts

-There are a few differences between podcasts and radio stations.
-While radio stations feature on FM or DAB, you cannot get a podcast on either of these.
-To retrieve a podcast you will need to access it via a streaming service or have it downloaded.
-Another difference is that radio interviews might range from 5-15 minutes maximum, whereas podcast interviews tend to range from 20 minutes to 1 hour-however long the episode lasts.
+There are a few key differences between podcasts and radio stations.
+While radio stations feature on FM or DAB, you access a podcast via a streaming service or download it.
+Another difference is that radio interviews might range from 5-15 minutes maximum, whereas podcast interviews tend to range from 20 minutes to 1 hour - however long the episode lasts.
 A further difference is that podcasts are ALWAYS pre-recorded.
-Unlike radio interviews where some might be live and some might be pre-recorded, podcast interviews will always be pre-recorded.
-As a result, a lot more planning goes into podcast episodes and it is likely that a podcast interviewer would have spoken to their guest pre recording and therefore, the interview will have more of a structure to it.
+As a result, a lot more planning goes into podcast episodes and it is likely that a podcast interviewer will have spoken to their guest pre-recording.
 Podcasts are also not measured in the same way that radio stations are.
-Big podcasts will have an indication of their listenership through how many people have streamed their podcast although this is not fixed as once downloaded a podcast might be listened to a multiple number of times and this would not be measured.
+Big podcasts will have an indication of their listenership through how many people have streamed their podcast (although this is not fixed as, once downloaded, a podcast might be listened to a multiple number of times).

 As podcasts continue to become increasingly popular, their listenership figures continue to grow and often they have an audience which differs to that of radio listeners.
-As a result podcast pr has become part of our services.
+As a result, podcast PR has now become part of our services.

-There are different parts to this as our experience expands across promoting a podcast, to explaining and advising pr companies as to how to create a podcast.
-[See podcast creation more information on this]Though when it comes to media relations, the podcast pr we are referring to is getting our clients onto podcasts as a new way to reach different audiences.
+There are different elements to this as our experience expands across promoting a podcast, from explaining and advising PR companies on how to create a podcast (see podcast creation for more information on this), through to advising on ways to get our clients onto podcasts and reach new audiences.

-The audience of podcasts is generally believed to be younger and as radio specifically, is not known for attracting young audiences, for some brands and businesses targeting podcasts can be a really effective objective in order to get your key messages across to your target audience.
+The audience of podcasts is generally believed to be younger than radio listeners and, therefore, is a really effective way for some brands and businesses to convey key messages to a younger target audience.

-There is a podcast across all and every sectorand our database of podcasters adheres to that.
-Additionally, many news outlets are now additionally across podcasts and the likes of BBC and Sky sometimes will use material recorded for podcasts on their news programmes.
+There is a podcast for every sector and our database of podcasters adheres to that.
+Additionally, the likes of BBC and Sky will sometimes use material recorded for podcasts on their news programmes.

-To find out more on how to create a podcast, check out Podcast Creation (hyperlink it)
+To find out more on how to create a podcast, check out Podcast Creation.